Scrutinising Mental Health Policy + Practice

 Unspecified ADHD – when the clinician “chooses not to communicate the specific reason that the presentation does not -meet” these criteria.

-Editorial Comment: Part of the reason I (Dr Martin Whitely) am a critic of ADHD is that I consider it is absurd that normal childhood behaviours like fidgeting, disliking homework, playing loudly, climbing and talking excessively, are regarded as evidence of a childhood psychiatric disorder.
+Editors Comment: Part of the reason I (Dr Martin Whitely) am a critic of ADHD is that I consider it is absurd that normal childhood behaviours like fidgeting, disliking homework, playing loudly, climbing and talking excessively, are regarded as evidence of a childhood psychiatric disorder.
 What do you think?

 Clinicians don't even need to observe ADHD type behaviours.
 They diagnose children or adolescents with ADHD by relying on third party reports of children exhibiting the above behaviours.
 Usually parents and teachers are asked to complete a questionnaire detailing if their child always, often, sometimes or never displays these behaviours.